OKMDashboard

 • UserLastImportedMailAttachments

-• In case "user new", the source name is the name of the query.
+• In the case of "user new", the source name is the name of the query.

 Example: